 Christopher Mikson is a partner in Washington DC, where he serves as leader of Mayer Brown's FDA Regulatory practice and co-leader of the Health Care practice.
 With his unique combination of training and experience as a physician, registered patent attorney, and trial lawyer, he focuses his practice on FDA regulatory matters and complex litigation and transactional matters involving health care and the life sciences.
-LMG Life Sciences recognized Chris as a "Life Sciences Star" in 2018.
+LMG Life Sciences recognized Chris as a "Life Sciences Star" in 2018 and 2019.

 Chris is a Fellow of the American College of Legal Medicine, a member of the American Medical Association, Food and Drug Law Institute, American Intellectual Property Law Association, and Life Sciences Pennsylvania, and a former trustee of the Pennsylvania Medical Society.
 He has spoken and written extensively on intellectual property and regulatory issues, including those concerning Hatch-Waxman, biosimilars, and medical devices.
 Chris has taught patent and FDA law at the University of Pennsylvania, and regularly provides training on drug and device regulation for new hires at FDA as well as major drug and device companies.